oroinc/documentation/backend/integrations/initial-data-load.rst

 Initial Data Loading
 ====================

 Initial data loading for Oro applications often involves populating your application's database with predefined data.
 This can be done using SQL queries and data fixtures.
-It's a good practice to store your fixtures and SQL scripts in version control systems (e.g., Git) so that you can easily track changes to your initial data and share it with your development team.
+It's a good practice to store your fixtures and SQL scripts in version control systems (e.g., Git) to easily track changes to your initial data and share it with your development team.

 Loading Initial Data with SQL Queries
 -------------------------------------